Packera millefolium

-Introduction

-Packera millefolium, commonly know as Blue Ridge ragwort, Yarrowleaf Ragwort, Blue Ridge Groundsel, yarrowleaf groundsel, or Piedmont Ragwort is part of the Asteracea or Aster family.
-It is endemic to the mainland United States.
-This species is found primarily in the Eastern United States, and it typically ranges from as far west at the Appalachian to as far east as the Piedmont region.
+Packera millefolium, commonly known as Yarrowleaf Ragwort, Blue Ridge Groundsel, or Piedmont Ragwort is part of the Asteracea or Aster family.
+It is a perennial and belongs to the genus Packera.
+The species is endemic to the mainland United States, and it is found primarily in the Eastern United States.
+Populations range from as far west as the Appalachian to as far east as the Piedmont region.
+It is found on dry rocky surfaces, and it typically grows to be roughly 1 to 3 feet in height.
+Packera millefolium is known to hybridize, and can be toxic if consumed.

 Description

-The plant grows to be between 12 to 32 inches in height.
-It grows simple leaves with a basal arrangement.
+The plant grows to be between 12 and 32 inches in height.
+Leaves are simple with a basal arrangement.
 It has a set of leaves on the stem that are usually smaller in comparison to the lower leaves.
 The lower leaves get up to 12 inches long, and they have an alternate arrangement that's divided into narrow segments.
 Stems have woolly hair between the stem and the base.
 Stems grow upward and have a ribbed structure.
-It's flower heads have 8 to 13 yellow ray flowers, and darker yellow disk flowers on the center.
+Roots are fibrous.
+Flower heads have 8 to 13 yellow ray flowers, and darker yellow disk flowers on the center.
+Starts flowering from early May to mid June.
 It produces achenes when it fruits.